 Matterial includes workflow-type features and the Task API lets you handle that part of the application.

-Since material is a multi-tenant system, you can create and manage multiple clients.
+If matterial is installed on premise, it is multi-client capable which means you can create and manage multiple clients.
 A Client represents a separate set of data like documents persons, etc. within the same material instance.
-A person can switch easily between clients without having to change the instance
+A person can switch easily between clients without having to change the instance.

 The Instance Management interface allows you to configure instance settings and manage/create instances.